 After all this patriotic, enriching, sugary fun, we would drive home and productively prepare for our last week or two of school.
 It was Montana in the 1990s, and there we firmly believed in school not ending until mid-June.

 One year though, some of us added a little something new to agenda.
-The year was 2001 to be exact, and my younger brother Par and our cousins, Ben and Isaac, decided to go to a movie after the annual family day in Sheridan.
+The year was 2001 to be exact, and my younger brother Parley and our cousins, Ben and Isaac, decided to go to a movie after the annual family day in Sheridan.
 BIG DAY.

 I was home from my freshman year of college, and Par and Ben had just graduated high school.
 We were young, we were tan, we had a modest amount of money, and there was a new movie out.
 Like the absolutely cool kids that we were, we trotted ourselves down to the Ellen Theater early enough to get tickets for Pearl Harbor.

 At one point, I leaned forward and looked to the right to observe the rest of the row, eager I suppose to find literally anyone having an experience similar to mine.
-At that moment, an older woman at the opposite end of the row leaned forward and looked to her left.
-Did she sense my olive branch of emotional outreach?
-Was she also looking for someone with whom to share an extra poignant moment?
-We’ll never know.
+At that moment, an older woman at the opposite end of the row also leaned forward and looked to her left.
+As our swollen, teary eyes met, with the briefest of nods, we got each other.
+Across the row, across the generations, across all the unmoved people between us, she and I got each other.
+And there was something immensely cool about that.

 Isn’t life cool, and aren’t people interesting?
 See you in the next one…